 Flintshire County Council is one of six partners within the North Wales Trunk Road Agency (NWTRA), the other partners being Anglesey, Conwy, Denbighshire, Gwynedd and Wrexham Councils.
 The Streetscene & Transportation Portfolio within Flintshire County Council undertakes trunk road work on behalf of NWTRA for the Welsh Government.
-Reimbursement for work carried out under the Trunk Road Agency Agreement amounted to £2,339k (£3,103k in 2017/18).
+Reimbursement for work carried out under the Trunk Road Agency Agreement amounted to £3,530k (£2,339k in 2018/19).

 Welsh Government has provided funding to Welsh Councils to provide recyclable loans under the Houses into Homes Schemes for the repair of properties which have been long term vacant, with the aim of bringing them back into use.
 They are treated as agency arrangements in the Council's Statement of Accounts.
 Flintshire County Council was previously the lead/banker authority for the North Wales region and responsible for administering the first tranche of funding given in perpetuity to Council's.
 Funds have since been disaggregated to the other 5 North Wales Councils.
-The Council issued £135k of loans (£168k in 2017/18) with £214k being repaid (£125k in 2017/18).
-The second tranche of funding was paid directly to all Councils, it has to be returned in 12 years' time and to date no loans have been issued.
+The Council issued £428k of loans (£135k in 2018/19) with £208k being repaid (£214k in 2018/19).
+The second tranche of funding was paid directly to all Councils, it has to be returned in 11 years' time and to date no loans have been issued.

-Welsh Government has also provided funding called Home Improvement Loans for works in making residential properties safe, warm and/or secure, again with the funding to be retuned in 12 years' time. £118k has been granted in loans in year (£109k in 2017/18).
+Welsh Government has also provided funding called Home Improvement Loans for works in making residential properties safe, warm and/or secure, again with the funding to be returned in 11 years' time. £101k has been granted in loans in year (£118k in 2018/19).

 Flintshire County Council acts as an agent on behalf of Welsh Government in receiving and distributing various grants for the North Wales region.
 Bus Services Support Grant is used to support bus and community transport services in the region.
-The total received in 2018/19 was £6,793k, of which £602k was Flintshire's share and is included in Flintshire's accounts (£7,692k in 2017/18, £745k in Flintshire's accounts).
+The total received in 2019/20 was £6,526k, of which £605k was Flintshire's share and is included in Flintshire's accounts (£6,793k in 2018/19, £602k in Flintshire's accounts).
 The Childcare Offer Grant is used to provide free childcare for working parents of 3-4 year olds.
-Flintshire administers this grant on behalf of Wrexham and Denbighshire.
-The total received in 2018/19 was £4,087k, of which £2,844k is Flintshire's share and is included in Flintshire's accounts, this is the first year of this arrangement.
+Flintshire administers this grant on behalf of Flintshire, Wrexham and Denbighshire.
+The total received in 2019/20 was £8,432k (£4,087k in 2018/19). £248k was received by Flintshire in the form of an admin grant for running the service and is included in Flintshire's accounts (£208k in 2018/19).

-Flintshire County Council acts as agents on behalf of water companies collecting water and sewerage charges from tenants living in Council owned dwellings.
-In 2018/19 £3,527k was collected (£3,495k 2017/18).
+Flintshire Council acts as agents on behalf of water companies collecting water and sewerage charges from tenants living in Council owned dwellings.
+In 2019/20 £3,510k was collected (£3,527k 2018/19).
 The Council also acts as agents in arranging and collecting household contents insurance for tenants' belongings on their behalf if they wish.
-In 2018/19 £96k was collected (£99k in 2017/18).
-The Council also collects heating charges from tenants living in Council owned communal buildings, and in 2018/19 £148k was collected (£139k in 2017/18).
+In 2019/20 £78k was collected (£96k in 2018/19).
+The Council also collects heating charges from tenants living in Council owned communal buildings, and in 2019/20 £158k was collected (£148k in 2018/19).